 My ex husband agreed to pay a state tax bill within 30 days of dissolution and has not, he also moved my son out of school district without a 60 days notice and my consent.
 He is supposed to pay health insurance on my son and is not following through with this matter as well.

 You'll need to file a motion for contempt, or a motion to enforce the settlement agreement, or perhaps both.
 As far as "how" to do it, you'll need to preapre the motion(s), making sure that the allegations are sufficient to state a cause of action.
-Also, there will be some other forms that need to...Read more »
+Also, there will be some other...Read more »

 Property that is inherited is considered non-maritla property, and as such can not be awarded to the other spouse in a divorce.
 However, the court can take into consideration the value of the inherited property in dividing the remaining assets and debts, and in determining whether to award...Read more »